System Design Space

 CPURAMGPUModemStorage

-How to launch a mobile application
+How a mobile application starts

 Mobile application launch